IgA nephropathy

 Some people with IgAN do not have any symptoms.
 For those who do, the common symptoms are:

-- Blood in the urine (haematuria) – the urine may look red or dark brown (like a cola drink).
-This is more likely to occur after an infection such as a cold or sore throat, and usually fades after a few days.
+• Blood in the urine (haematuria) – the urine may look red or dark brown (like a cola drink).
+This is more likely to occur after an infection such as a cold or sore throat and usually fades after a few days.
 The haematuria may also be invisible to the naked eye but seen under a microscope when the urine is tested (microscopic haematuria).

 What causes IgAN?

-IgAN is caused by the abnormal production of the Immunoglobulin A protein, which is produced by the immune system to fight infections in the body.
-In IgAN the misshaped IgA protein gets stuck in the microscopic blood vessels of the kidney (glomeruli).
-Over time the protein builds up and stops the kidneys from working properly.
+IgAN is caused by increased production of the Immunoglobulin A protein, which is produced by the immune system to fight infections in the body.
+In people with IgAN, this protein gets stuck in the microscopic blood vessels of the kidney (glomeruli).
+Over time the protein builds up and damages the glomeruli.
+This stops the kidneys from working properly.

 How is IgAN diagnosed?